 - Dim sum: Dim sum is usually filled with either seafood or meat.
 Ask the staff in advance to avoid dim sum with seafood or meat.

 - Curry: Special attention to the ingredients are needed as a variety of curry menus are available.
 Even vegetable curry can include either cheese or cream.

 - Sushi: As the main ingredient for sushi is seafood, inform the staff of your vegetarian diet and ask for recommendations.

 TIP) Most Korean restaurants make food preparations according to their recipe unless a special request is made.
 Always inform the staff that you are a vegetarian ahead of time.
-Sometimes, a language barrier may get in the way of communication so it's also a good idea to prepare a written information in advance, such as "I am a vegetarian (저는 채식주의자입니다)" or "I cannot eat any meat, eggs, and seafood (육류, 달걀, 해산물 등을 먹지 못합니다)."
+Sometimes, as language barrier may get in the way of communication, it’s a good idea to prepare written information in advance, such as "I am a vegetarian (저는 채식주의자입니다)" or "I cannot eat any meat, eggs, and seafood (육류, 달걀, 해산물 등을 먹지 못합니다)."
 You can also use one of the many translation or interpretation apps available on mobile.